jcolag/entropy-arbitrage/2026-03-23-meteorological.md

 While they admittedly don't show up as often as one might expect, at some point, the information tables became borderline unreadable.
 Hazarding a guess, it could have happened when adding the dark color scheme, where mistaking a name could have forced things off the track.
 In any case, those tables should now have a much higher contrast.

 You'll also see some updated verbiage and links, here and there, plus a link on blog pages to the [`human.json`](https://codeberg.org/robida/human.json) thing that I mentioned last week.
 At some point, it may come down.
-It feels complicit with so-called [dead Internet theory](https://en.wikipedia.org/wiki/Dead_Internet_theory) by implying that we should expect slop as the default on the general Internet.
+It feels complicit with so-called {% wiki Dead_Internet_theory|dead Internet theory|en %} by implying that we should expect slop as the default on the general Internet.
 And that certainly holds true on big corporate sites, because they have no purpose *other* than to divert your attention in order to shove more ads into your retinas.
 But for the Internet at large, the statistical long-tail of smaller websites, the overwhelming majority of domain names, the web that *matters* to anything other than stock portfolios, the idea doesn't hold water, because a slop-filled website doesn't matter unless it has high traffic.

 Plus, like everybody else, I don't appreciate when a website demands that I verify my humanity by...doing tedious tasks best left to a computer, for some reason.
 Why, then, would I want to do that on my website?
 If people believe that my writing---and you've all *seen* my writing---looks like regress-to-the-mean, personality-free, "clean" LLM droppings, then they probably won't believe a JSON file.